asirulnik/outlook-auth-test-app/DEVELOPER_GUIDE.md

 This is the core of the application, containing:
 - Interfaces for email, folder, and related data structures
 - Methods for interacting with Microsoft Graph API endpoints
+- Advanced filtering and search capabilities
+- Support for quoted content identification and filtering
 - Error handling for API communication

+### HTML to Text Converter (htmlToText.ts)

+This utility module handles:
+- Converting HTML email content to readable plain text
+- Preserving formatting like lists, tables, and paragraphs
+- Identifying quoted content in emails (forwarded messages, replies)
+- Marking and separating quoted content for filtering

+### MCP Server Implementation (mcp-server.ts)

+This module provides:
+- Model Context Protocol (MCP) server implementation
+- Tools for accessing mail operations from AI assistants
+- TypeScript interfaces for all MCP tools and parameters
+- Error handling and response formatting for MCP communication

 ### Command Line Interface (index.ts)